 C. Use of Copyrighted Works by Faculty, Staff, and Students

 1. Appropriate Use of Copyrighted Works.
-Except as allowed by law, it is a violation of this Policy as well as federal copyright law for UNCSA faculty, staff, or students to reproduce, distribute, publicly display, perform, prepare derivative works based upon a copyrighted work, or digitally transmit copyrighted works without prior permission of the copyright owner.
+Except as allowed by law, it is a violation of this regulation as well as federal copyright law for UNCSA faculty, staff, or students to reproduce, distribute, publicly display, perform, prepare derivative works based upon a copyrighted work, or digitally transmit copyrighted works without prior permission of the copyright owner.

 2. Fair Use; Permissible Use